WRFT-TV: History

 While WRFT-TV won the fight for equal technical footing with the other stations on the western side of the market, it still had the problem of increasingly desperate financial straits.
-This issue came to a head in late April 1974, when owner Apostolou fired channel 27's general manager, Andy Peterson.
+The station's financial troubles came to a head in late April 1974, when Apostolou fired general manager Andy Peterson in a dispute over pay and new equipment.
 On April 30, in solidarity with Peterson, all of WRFT-TV's employees walked out; the station was able to broadcast for the rest of the day, but it failed to sign on the next day.
 Peterson argued that the station was being run in a poor manner, and the staff agreed.
 One of its production directors claimed the station was being "held together by chewing gum and rubber bands"; its chief engineer said it was still on the air "with the aid of a 15-watt Christmas bulb and baling wire".
 The station was spotted on May 28 intermittently rebroadcasting WRAL-TV, the then-ABC affiliate in Raleigh, North Carolina.

-Apostolou announced that channel 27 would remain off the air until a new staff was hired; it did not sign on again until September 7, doing so with a new set of call letters, WRLU.
+Apostolou announced that channel 27 would remain off the air until a new staff was hired.
+It finally returned on September 7 under a new set of call letters, WRLU.
 However, channel 27's turbulent ride would not last much longer.
 By February 1975, the station was reported to be $1.1 to $1.4 million in debt—which was impairing sale negotiations with several groups.
 It also owed $8,000 in unpaid bills to the Appalachian Power Company (Apco).
 Staffers had been working on a volunteer basis for at least five days.
 When Roanoke Telecasting missed a deadline to pay the electric bill, Apco shut off power to the station at 8:53 a.m. on the morning of February 11, 1975, right before the end of AM America.
 The station's equipment was foreclosed upon by the Mountain Trust Bank and sold in November to WOWL-TV of Florence, Alabama.
 On December 16, FCC lawyers gave Apostolou an ultimatum: unless channel 27 could find a new source of financing by the Christmas holidays, they would recommend that the commission revoke the license.
 On October 5, 1976, the FCC canceled the channel 27 license, finding that Roanoke Telecasting had "effectively abandoned" the frequency.

-For the next five years, portions of Roanoke were without a viewable ABC signal, with the rest dependent on the WLVA-TV translator.
-In 1980, channel 13, renamed WSET-TV, finally succeeded in winning approval for a new tower on Thaxton Mountain, halfway between Roanoke and Lynchburg, allowing most of Roanoke to get a viewable signal from ABC for the first time.
+For the next five years, parts of Roanoke and the surrounding area were without a viewable ABC signal, with the rest dependent on the WLVA-TV translator.
+In 1980, channel 13, renamed WSET-TV, finally succeeded in winning approval for a new tower near Bedford on Thaxton Mountain, halfway between Roanoke and Lynchburg, allowing most of Roanoke to get a viewable signal from ABC for the first time.